All patients must read, understand and agree to the following payment and cancellation policies.

 You may ask questions at any time during our meeting(s).
 I will always do my best to answer in a clear, truthful way and in accordance with the current evidence as I understand it.
 I may have to say, “I don’t know, let me get back to you.”

-To have the Massage Therapy Treatment explained to you
+To Have the Massage Therapy Treatment Explained to You

 This includes: what we are going to do, why we are going to do it, and how we are going to do it.
 I aim to explain these things as simply and clearly as possible and questions are always welcome.

-To say no to some or all of the treatment
+To say NO to Some or All of the Treatment

 When the treatment is explained to you, you are free to say yes to all of it, some of it, or none of it.
 For instance, you may be OK with certain areas being touched, but not others.
 This is your opportunity to voice those preferences.

-To be given alternatives
+To be Given Alternatives

-If you say no to any or all of the treatment proposal I will make some other suggestions.
+If you say no to any or all of the treatment proposal, I will make some other suggestions.
 I have quite a few techniques available to use and we may be able to find something you would prefer.
 If we can’t find common ground on anything, I can refer you to another health care provider that can help.

 Seriously.
 Consent is an ongoing thing.
 Just because something might be OK during one treatment, you may not be OK with it at the next.
-Or just because you are OK with something before we start treatment, during treatment you may decide against it.
+Or, just because you are OK with something before we start treatment, during treatment you may decide against it.
 You are also free to stop the treatment at any time.

 To Speak to a Third Party About My Conduct